 Research interests: I research computer security, privacy, and in particular anonymous communications, traffic analysis, statistical inference, smart metering and peer-to-peer security.
 I have a special interest in the application of modern machine learning to security problems.
 You can see my full CV and a short bio.

-Research positions & PhD supervision Hiring!: I am an active researcher in computer security and privacy, and always on the lookout for talented post-doctoral researchers and doctoral (PhD) students to join our group at UCL.
+Research positions & PhD supervision: I am an active researcher in computer security and privacy, and always on the lookout for talented post-doctoral researchers and doctoral (PhD) students to join our group at UCL.
 Interested candidates should email me with a copy of their Curriculum Vitae and a short research statement.

 Teaching, thesis and project supervision: I teach two classes for the UCL MSc in Information Security, namely Computer Security I (GA01) and one of the few Privacy Enhancing Technologies (GA17) courses in the world.
 I am keen to supervise undergraduate or MSc projects on security and privacy, and have some project ideas.

-Funding and other activities: My research has been funded by MSR, ACE (GCHQ), UCL and the BIJ.
+Funding and other activities: My research has been funded by the EU, the EPSRC, MSR, ACE (GCHQ), UCL and the BIJ.
 I sit on the board of the PET Symposium, and the ACM CCS and IH&MMS steering committees.
 I am a fellow of the Cambridge Centre for Science and Policy, and on the advisory board of the Simply Secure Project and Privacy International.
 I am open to short-term consultancy engagements around computer security and privacy research, or design reviews, through my company PrivTech.

 Before joining UCL I was a researcher at Microsoft Research Cambridge from 2007 to 2013.
 Between 2005 and 2007 I was a post-doctoral visiting fellow at Prof. Bart Preneel's COSIC group at K.U.Leuven, Belgium.
 With Claudia Diaz we were coordinating the COSIC Privacy Group.
 Until 2005 I was a research assistant in the Security Group, of the Computer Laboratory of the University of Cambridge, working on anonymous communications, peer-to-peer networks and censorship resistance where I got my Ph.D under the supervision of Prof. Ross J. Anderson.
 I received my B.A.
 (Hons) in Computer Science from Queens' College.